 NHTSA also has a section on Automotive Safety Issues for Persons with Disabilities.
 It contains consumer information, regulations and standards, research reports, and research notes.

-The ABLEDATA Transportation Product List has information on vehicle accessories including automotive accessories, van accessories, driving controls, and wheelchair and scooter carriers.
+The ABLEDATA website has information on vehicle accessories including automotive accessories, van accessories, driving controls, and wheelchair and scooter carriers.
 It also includes information on vehicles including automobiles, recreational, vans, and wheelchair driven.

 Here's a sample of companies offering minivan and full-size van conversions.
 Some have an inventory of new and used vans.